modxorg/Docs/en/xpdo/2.x/class-reference/xpdo/xpdo.getobjectgraph.md

 return $output;

 ```<div class="note">**Heads Up!**
  It's critical to understand that even though you may think you are retrieving a single object, that object may be joined to a _collection_ of related objects.</div>You'll notice that if you use the above example to get your TV values, you'll sometimes get weird JSON encoded values that are basically unusable!
-The lesson? **DO NOT RELY ON getObjectGraph to retrieve Template Variable values!** This is important: although you may be able to retrieve some values this way, the default TV values are stored in distant corners of the database, so you should instead rely on the **getTVValue** helper function.
+The lesson? **DO NOT RELY ON getObjectGraph to retrieve Template Variable values!
+(Unless the TV values are simple text or integers \*and\* no TV is set to its default value).** This is important: although you may be able to retrieve some values this way, the default TV values are stored in distant corners of the database, so you should instead rely on the **getTVValue** helper function.

 ### Use the getTVValue Helper Function